ynotstartups/notes/notes/cheat-sheet-interview.md

 ## During the Interview

+- be confident
+- remember that the interviewers want me get the job

+**Answer Questions Based On My Personal Values**

+1. Continuous learnings
+1. Honest communications with trust
+1. High software engineering standards
+   - unit tests, test coverage, code review, QA, documentations, Typing Hinting, continuous refactoring

+**How to Behave**

 - don't make assumption and ask questions early
 - be assertive and open-minded at the same time
+- think out loud - communications
+- understand the problem (ask for clarification, boundary conditions, corner cases ...)
+  - break down to sub questions
+- open to suggestions and to learn

 ## Prepare Five Reverse Questions